Ishant1302/LyricTranslateAI/README.md

 # 🎶 LyricTranslate AI

-> **AI-powered karaoke lyrics translator** — Upload any song and watch real-time English translations sync to the music like live subtitles.
+> **AI-powered karaoke lyrics translator** — Upload any song and watch real-time English translations sync to the music like live subtitles!.

 Built with **FastAPI + React**, powered by **Claude AI**, **OpenAI Whisper**, and **Demucs**.